 Who’s Been Sleeping Here: I was wondering when the harmonica would make an appearance.
 This is a much strong song melodically, piano is present but doesn’t really get in the way.
 Good song all around.

 Complicated: This one mainly suffers because it feels like another of the uptempo rock songs on the album without its own identity.
 The ‘ah-ah-ah-ah’ refrain is catchy though and we have some bubbly organ instead of the piano as well as some dirty fuzz distortion.
 Not a bad song.

 Miss Amanda Jones: The weakest song on the album -a throwback to the weaker blues rock songs on previous albums.
 It’s not terrible, it’s just yet more of the same without trying to do anything remotely different, and with more shitty piano.
 Even some squeezy guitar and catchy vocal bits can’t help it.

 Something Happened To Me Yesterday: The other song I remembered hearing as soon as it started.
 It’s a good ending – they resist ruining it with piano and slap some bumpy brass in there instead.
 It’s a very nursery rhyme melody, but its charm overcomes any nonsense.
 It should absolutely scrap the talking crap at the end, but I get why it’s there.

 Not as strong as Aftermath, but more of the same.
 Less stand out songs, but generally consistent with teeny flickers of inspiration and experimentation.
 Plenty of the flaws, or the things I don’t like about the band, are out in force but while these would have annoyed me more in earlier albums the songwriting and confidence here are higher and mean I can overlook them.
 A few songs make the playlist, but even those aren’t top tier – everything else will likely be forgotten in a matter of days.

-Let us know in the comments what you think of The Rolling Stones!
+Let us know what you think of Between The Buttons in the comments!